 I need access to a vehicle.
 Can the enforcement agent take my car?

-- Vehicles that display a disabled badge or a vehicle where there are reasonable grounds to believe that it is used to transport a disabled person.
-If the blue badge is not on display, the High Court Enforcement Officer might take control of it
+- a vehicle where there are reasonable grounds to believe that it is used to transport a disabled person.
+If the blue badge is not on display, the High Court Enforcement Officer might take control of it,

-- A vehicle, whether in public ownership or not, that is being used for the fire, police or ambulance service
+- a vehicle, whether in public ownership or not, that is being used for the fire, police or ambulance service, or

 Vehicles must remain on the property for two hours before they can be seized and removed from the premises.
 The seized vehicle is then held for seven days before it is sold, which gives the debtor an opportunity to raise funds to pay off the debt.